nopnop2002/wiringpi-tft-tool/README.md

  If you use it on a board other than the RPI board, you may need to change the GPIO number.
  As far as I know, there are these libraries.
 	- WiringPi for OrangePi
-	- WiringPi for OrangePi Zero
-	- WiringPi for OrangePi3
 	- WiringPi for BananaPi
 	- WiringPi for NanoPi
 	- WiringPi for Pine-64